Born 1959 in Fukuoka, Japan

 Lives and works in Hiroshima, Japan

-Icarus Container also takes inspiration from Ancient Greek mythology, Yanagi references the tale of Icarus, the son of master craftsman Daedalus.
+Icarus Container also takes inspiration from Ancient Greek mythology, referencing the tale of Icarus, the son of master craftsman Daedalus.
 After creating a labyrinth to confine the Minotaur at the request of King Minos of Crete, Daedalus and Icarus were themselves imprisoned within it.
 Fashioning wings from wax and feathers so that they could escape, Daedalus cautioned his son not to fly too close to the sun for fear that the heat would melt his wings.
 Revelling in the joy of flight, Icarus did not heed the warning and soared high into the sky before falling into the sea, his wings destroyed.
-Yanagi interprets the myth as an analogous warning of the ramifications of human obsession with technology and advancement.
+Yanagi’s interpretation is an analogous warning of the consequences of human obsession with technology and advancement.

-Continuing his investigation of human obsession with power and advancement, Yukinori Yanagi’s video installation Landscape with an Eye, 2018, features an enormous eye floating suspended in space.
+Continuing his investigation into the development of nuclear technology, Yukinori Yanagi’s video installation Landscape with an Eye, 2018, features an enormous eye floating suspended in space.
 Gazing into the iris, the viewer is presented with archival film footage depicting the violence of nuclear tests conducted at different sites in the Pacific Ocean including Bikini Atoll, Enewetak Atoll and Mururoa Atoll, from 1946 to 1996.
 Landscape with an Eye bears witness to the way humans have exploited energy and the environment throughout history in the pursuit of power and progress.
 The images flickering across the surface of the eye resonate with the industrial surroundings of the former Powerhouse, a space once used to produce energy in support of advancement and modernity.